VOIDALISM: Of, In and Beyond the Void

 So many thanks to everyone at Plas Bodfa for such wonderful support and opportunity to make use of their incredible space, to give these ideas a structure and a home.
 And the catalysing work‘Void Faction’ by Julie Upmeyer and Marirose Pritchard which has been a true magnet for my voidal incursions.

 One of the reasons I became so infatuated with the void was after reading critical theorist and quantum physicist Karen Barad’s text, “What defines scale in the void?
 What is the metric of emptiness?
 What is the measure of nothingness?”
 Barad, K. (2012), “What is the Measure of Nothingness?
 Infinity, Virtuality, Justice”.
-There is a version of it here to read to prompt thinking.
+This has prompted an online reading group of which there are details below.